celestiaorg/docs/docs/developers/blobstream-contracts.md

 The [`DAVerifier`](https://github.com/celestiaorg/blobstream-contracts/blob/master/src/lib/verifier/DAVerifier.sol)
 library is available at `blobstream-contracts/lib/verifier/DAVerifier.sol`, and provides functions to verify the inclusion of individual (or multiple) shares against a `DataRootTuple`.
-The library is stateless, and assumes the `DataRootTuple` was previously verified as included through the Blobstream contract's `verifyAttestation` method.
+The library is stateless, and allows to pass an `IDAOracle` interface as a parameter to verify inclusion against it.

 In the `DAVerifier` library, we find functions that help with data inclusion verification and calculating the square size of a